ethereum/consensus-specs/specs/sharding/p2p-interface.md

   Propagating nodes MAY increase fee increments in case of spam.
 - _[REJECT]_ The header signature, `signed_blob_header.signature`, is valid for ONLY the builder --
   i.e. `bls.Verify(builder_pubkey, blob_signing_root, signed_blob_header.signature)`.
 The signature is not an aggregate with the proposer.
-- _[REJECT]_ The header is designated for proposal by the expected `proposer_index` for the blob's `header.slot` and `header.shard` in the context of the current shuffling (defined by `header.body_summary.beacon_block_root`/`slot`).
-  If the `proposer_index` cannot immediately be verified against the expected shuffling, the blob MAY be queued for later processing while proposers for the blob's branch are calculated -- in such a case _do not_ `REJECT`, instead `IGNORE` this message.

 ##### `shard_proposer_slashing`